A Schematic Model of Gauged S-Duality Spontaneous Breakdown

+Kugo-Ojima physical state condition of the gauged S-duality is infinitesimal description of the moduli space of vacua, so the subject of this note is focused on the {\it{individual}} vacuum in this moduli space.
+Namely, we will not refer the non-perturbative transitions between different vacuum configurations.

-So, we schematically deduce the properties of solutions of Eq. (\ref{eq:brst}) in terms of modular forms.
+So, we schematically deduce the properties of solutions of Kugo-Ojima physical state condition in terms of modular forms.

 Our schematic model of internal gauge symmetries and space-time requires: \begin{enumerate} \item The solution in modular form such that the {\it{weight}}, {\it{sum of cusps}} and {\it{index}} of the congruence group are $2n$, $24m$ and $24n$ for integers $n$ and $m$.
-The integer $24$ comes from the critical dimension of bosonic string theory minus two.
-Of course the coefficients of the Fourier expansion of this solution satisfy linear relations of the type shown in Eq.~(\ref{eq:linear}). \item The {\it{cusps}} of the modular form correspond to the classical saddle-point solution with spontaneous $S$-duality breakdown.
+The integer $24$ comes from the critical dimension of bosonic string theory minus two. \item The {\it{cusps}} of the modular form correspond to the classical saddle-point solution with spontaneous S-duality breakdown.
 The cusp $i\infty$ corresponds to gravity and is always included.
 The number of gauge symmetries and their ranks determine the internal space according to the Kaluza-Klein reduction.
 The standard model demands three kinds of gauge interactions besides gravity.
 These gauge interactions would be unified in the higher rank terms of the physical state $\psi$.
-In the modular form, gauge symmetries are encoded as {\it{ideals}} (a notion defined in algebraic number theory) in an infinite product expression.
-An ideal ${\mathbb{I}}_\ell=\ell{\mathbb{Z}}$ consists of the $\ell$-th saddle point ($\ell=1,2,\cdots,\infty$) of a factor $\psi^{Nn/24}\prod_\ell(1-\bigotimes_{1}^n \psi^\ell)^N$ in the physical state.
+In the modular form, gauge symmetries are encoded as {\it{ideals}} (a notion defined in number theory) in an infinite product expression.
+An ideal consists of the $\ell$-th saddle point ($\ell=1,2,\cdots,\infty$) of a factor $\chi^{Nn/24}\prod_\ell(1-\bigotimes_{1}^n \chi^\ell)^N$ in the physical state (see Eq.(\ref{eq:solution})).
 We identify each {\it{prime}} ideal with an independent gauge symmetry.
-In the analogy with a scalar field with mass $\mu$, i.e., $(\square-\mu^2)\phi=0$, the logarithm of space-time dimension at such saddle points, i.e., $\sum_\ell{\mathrm{ln}}(1-\psi^\ell)=\sum_\ell(-\psi^\ell-\psi^{2\ell}/2-\cdots)$, depends on the coupling constant of $D$-particle fields by the factor of `chemical potential' ${\alpha^\prime}\Lambda$, corresponding to the dimension of the derivative by time variable. \item The {\it{genus}} of the gauged $S$-duality moduli space is desired to be a low one.
-This requires the axion-dilaton degenerations of $T$-dual type IIB string theory from the original $M$-theory.\end{enumerate}
+In the analogy with a scalar field with mass $\mu$, i.e., $(\square-\mu^2)\phi=0$, the logarithm of space-time dimension at such saddle points, i.e., $\sum_\ell{\mathrm{ln}}(1-\chi^\ell)=\sum_\ell(-\chi^\ell-\chi^{2\ell}/2-\cdots)$, depends on the {\it{vacuum energy}},\cite{Konishi2} corresponding to the Casimir operator of $\widehat{sl(2,{\boldsymbol{R}})}$. \item The {\it{genus}} of the gauged S-duality moduli space is desired to be a low one.
+This requires the axion-dilaton degenerations of $T$-dual type IIB string theory from the original M-theory.\end{enumerate}